MagicNarwhal/sourcekit-mraid-ios/README.md

 Inspect ad availabilith with [mraidInterstitial isAdReady] before you play the ad.

-Step 4: (Optional) To see logging:
+Step 5: (Optional) To see logging:

+	@import SourceKitCommon.SKLogger;

 	[SKLogger setLogLevel:SourceKitLogLevelDebug];   // select desired log level

-Step 5: (Optional) Implement the SKMRAIDServiceDelegate Protocol if you wish to listen for and take action on MRAID calendar, storePicture, inlineVideo, and open browser events.
+Step 6: (Optional) Implement the SKMRAIDServiceDelegate Protocol if you wish to listen for and take action on MRAID calendar, storePicture, inlineVideo, and open browser events.

 That's it!